 - Black lava course sea salt for garnishing, optional

 - Heat a large skillet over medium heat and add the chopped bacon.
 Cook for a couple minutes and then add the sliced mushrooms.

 - Meanwhile, add the taco seasoning, sea salt and pepper to the beaten eggs in a medium bowl.
 Then, once the bacon is crisp and the mushrooms have softened, add the egg mixture to the pan.
-Add a bit of butter or tallow to re-grease the pan first, if needed.
+Add a bit of butter, ghee or coconut oil to the pan first, if needed.

 - Turn heat down to medium-low and continue to cook.
 Add the sliced tomatoes and green chiles.